kokkos/pykokkos/docs/fusion.rst

 Kernel Fusion
 =============

-PyKokkos includes an automatic kernel fusion feature powered by PyFuser that can significantly improve performance when executing many kernel calls.
+PyKokkos includes an automatic kernel fusion feature that can significantly improve performance when executing many kernel calls.
 Kernel fusion dynamically traces and combines multiple kernel launches into a single fused kernel, reducing launch overhead and improving execution efficiency through better data reuse and improved compiler optimizations.

-PyFuser uses lazy evaluation to record kernel calls in traces and fuses them when the result is requested by the application.
+Fusion process uses lazy evaluation to record kernel calls in traces and fuses them when the result is requested by the application.
 This happens automatically and transparently without requiring any changes to your PyKokkos code.